projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    .. figure:: images/windows_install_9.png
       :align: center

-   .. note:: You must connect two monitors to the KBL NUC in order to launch Windows with the default configurations above.

 #.
 The Windows installation is completed after a few configuration steps; the Windows desktop displays.

    .. figure:: images/windows_install_10.png